aws-samples/aws-modernization-with-docker/content/36_Docker_Build_Cloud/_index.md

 ## **Summary**

-- **Docker Build Cloud speeds up builds** by using cloud-based execution.
+- **Docker Build Cloud speeds up builds** by using cloud-based execution, typically saving 30-70% of build time compared to local builds.
 - **Caching improves efficiency**, reducing redundant processing.
-- **Comparing cloud vs. local builds** demonstrates significant time savings.
+- **Comparing cloud vs. local builds** demonstrates significant time savings, especially for larger projects.
 - **Ideal for large projects and CI/CD workflows**, ensuring faster deployments.
+- **Time savings compound** with each build, resulting in substantial productivity improvements over time.

 In the next section, we will explore how to utilize **Code Pipeline with Docker**.